jddingemanse/awtiCodeDev/README.md

 Some of the code is organized as functions under a package, that you can install in your preferred Python coding environment.
 The code for the package is hosted under the repository [jddingemanse/awtiCode](http://www.github.com/jddingemanse/awtiCode).

+## Participating in awtiCode
+Your feedback, input, questions and remarks are most welcome!
+You can check out the [discussions](https://github.com/jddingemanse/awtiCodeDev/discussions) - add your knowledge to an existing one, or open a new one.
+If you find something that is a problem or should truly be added or changed, you can describe that in a discussion, or even raise an [issue](https://github.com/jddingemanse/awtiCodeDev/issues).

+If you want to join in coding (become a collaborator of awtiCodeDev), please contact Jan Dirk Dingemanse.

 ## Installation of awtiCode as package
+If you want to install awtiCode as a package, follow the below steps.

 First, make sure git is installed.
 In anaconda prompt:
 ```
 conda install git